acomaviation/aerobid-legal-docs/privacy_policy.md

 #### Opting out

-You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by[ contacting us](https://www.aero.bid/legal/privacy#contact-details) at any time.
+You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by [contacting us](#contact-details) at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a subscription to our service.

 #### Cookies

 You can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.
 If you disable or refuse cookies, please note that some parts of this website or our Platform may become inaccessible or not function properly.
-For more information about the cookies we use, please visit [https://aero.bid/legal/cookie](https://aero.bid/legal/cookie)
+For more information about the cookies we use, please visit [Cookie Policy](/legal/cookie)

 #### Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please [contact us](https://www.aero.bid/legal/privacy#contact-details).
+If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please [contact us](#contact-details).

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.